kgateway-dev/kgateway/projects/gloo/pkg/plugins/aws/ec2/README.md

 ```

-# TODO
+# Potential features, as needed
+## Discover upstreams
+- The user currently specifies the upstream.
+- Alternatively, the user could just provide credentials, and allow Gloo to discover the specs by inspection of the tags.
-## Port selection
+## Port selection from tag
-- Currently, the upstream is hard coded to use port 80 on the EC2 instances.
+- Currently, the port is specified on the upstream spec.
+- It might be useful to allow the user to define the port through a resource tag
-  - This should be configurable.
+- This would support EC2 upstream discovery
-  - Perhaps by a special tag or by a field on the upstream.
+- What tag to use?
+Would this be defined on the upstream, a setting, or by a constant?
-## Private IP Address
-- Currently, the upstream routes to the instance's public IP address.
-  - Add a config setting to choose the private IP